RatnadipDas/react-hooks/README.md

 export default App;
 ```

-People mostly use `useRef` Hooks to reference the HTML elements inside of the `JSX/TSX`:
+People mostly use the `useRef` Hooks to reference the HTML elements inside of the `JSX/TSX`:

 ```tsx
 import { useState, useRef } from "react";